 Rear End Collision Damage

-Some rear end accidents are so serious that the vehicles are total losses.
+Some rear-end accidents are so serious that the vehicles are a total loss.
 This can be common depending on the speed of the vehicle at the time of impact.
-If your car was damaged in a rear end collision or injuries were sustained, contact the Maryland car accident lawyers at Rice, Murtha & Psoras for immediate help.
+If your car was damaged in a rear-end collision or injuries were sustained, contact the Maryland car accident lawyers at Rice, Murtha & Psoras for immediate help.